 The Importance of Tax Preparation For Retirement

 The benefit of tax deferral on many retirement plans is that taxes don't have to be paid on the income at the time it is earned; often during the time, you are at your highest tax rate.
 The theory is that when you retire, you will be at a lower tax rate and you can pay taxes on your deferred income at that lower rate.
-As long as the federal, or your state government, does not raise tax rates, that theory should hold.
+As long as the federal, or your state government, does not raise tax rates.

 Retirement Plans and Taxes